Introduction to 1 & 2 ThessaloniansBible Commentary / Produced by TOW Project

 “We work hard, so you don’t have to.”
 That’s the advertising line for a modern bathroom cleaner, but—with a little adjustment—it might have fit well as a slogan for some Christians in the ancient city of Thessalonica.
 “Jesus worked hard so I don’t have to.”
 Many believed the new way of living offered by Jesus was cause to abandon the old way of living that involved hard work, and so they became idle.
 As we will see, it is difficult to know exactly why some Thessalonians were not working.
 Perhaps they mistakenly thought that the promise of eternal life meant that this life no longer mattered.
 But these idlers were living off the largesse of the more responsible members of the church.
 They were consuming the resources intended to meet the needs of those genuinely unable to support themselves.
 And they were becoming troublesome and argumentative.

 In his letters to the Thessalonians, Paul would have none of this.
-He made it clear that Christians need to keep at their labors, for the way of Christ is not idleness but service and excellence in work.
+He made it clear that the way of Christ is not idleness but service and excellence in work.

 The capital of the Roman province of Macedonia and a major Mediterranean seaport, Thessalonica had a population of over 100,000.
 Not only did it have a natural harbor, it was also located on key north-south trade routes and on the busy east-west Ignatian Way, the road that linked Italy to the eastern provinces.
 People were drawn from nearby villages to this great city, which was a bustling center of trade and philosophy.
 Thessalonica’s natural resources included timber, grain, continental fruits, and gold and silver (although it is questionable if the gold and silver mines were operational in the first century AD).
 Thessalonica was also notably pro-Roman and self-governing, and it enjoyed the status of a free city.
 As its citizens were Roman citizens, it was exempt from paying tribute to Rome.